Get notified of page updates

 • About half of all melanomas have a tumor mutation in the BRAF gene.

-• If your melanoma has a BRAF mutation often you will get both a BRAF inhibitor and a MEK inhibitor.
+• If your melanoma has a BRAF mutation often you will be treated with both a BRAF inhibitor and a MEK inhibitor.
 Combining these drugs often works better than either one alone.

 • BRAF inhibitors include: